“Mycotecture”, “the idea that mushroom tissue grows into structural forms through biological system engineering.” Philip Ross

 The Growing Pavilion shows how far we can go at this moment in the ambition to build completely biobased, and the new aesthetic that comes with it.
-Because our ambitions extend beyond the possibilities, it leads to new and unexpected encounters that are needed to grow together towards a total biobased future.
+Because our ambitions extend beyond the possibilities, it leads to new and unexpected encounters that grow together towards a total biobased future.
 We want to appeal to construction professionals, architecture, and design as well as a wide audience to look at the power, importance and beauty of biobased building.
 Are you ready for this next step?

 September 2019 A group of international researchers are set out to develop an intelligent building grown from mycelium and capable of adaptively reacting to changes in light, temperature and pollution.
 The project is funded by EU a third of which is allocated to CITA, Centre of Information Technology and Architecture at KADK.

 Fungal Architectures is the second EU Future and Emerging Technologies funded project for CITA that focuses on integrating living complexes in novel architectural technologies.
 The academic partners in the project are UWE Bristol in the UK (coordinating partner) and Utrecht University in Holland.
 The industry partner is MOGU, a mycelium-based technologies company based in Italy.